 Instead I decided to leave the roof alone for now and to just to paint part of the house to test one potential color scheme (see the pictures provided below).
-These colors are Dulux 'Antique White', Dulux 'Chalk USA', Dulux Bronze Fig, Dulux 'Woodland Grey', and Colourbond 'Cove' (half pigment strength).
+The colors used were Dulux 'Antique White', Dulux 'Chalk USA', Dulux Bronze Fig, Dulux 'Woodland Grey', and Colourbond 'Cove' (half pigment strength).

 Now back to the roof.
 You could describe the current roof color as 'brick red'.
-It's distinctive, and in fact many local people have referred to our house as "the place with the red roof".
-It's lasted well, but it is rather faded now.
+It's distinctive, and in fact many local people have referred to our house as 'the place with the red roof'.
+It's certainly lasted well, but it is rather faded now.